When to Neuter Great Pyrenees: Why Timing Is So Important In This Giant Breed Dog

 Then the second heat cycle should take place about six months after that.
 And it is after this second heat cycle that is the earliest you should consider spaying your puppy.

-Your canine veterinarian can do an X-ray of the leg bones to determine if the growth plates are open or if they have closed.
+Your canine veterinarian can X-ray the leg bones to determine if the growth plates are open or closed.
 There is no other way to tell for sure without doing the X-rays.

-Once your dog has finished growing and the growth plates have closed and hardened permanently, it is going to be much safer to spay your puppy.
+Once your dog has finished growing and the growth plates have closed and hardened permanently, spaying your puppy will be much safer.

 The Great Pyrenees Club of America Has Different Guidance